 It is a good idea to speak to your carers about what happens if one of them becomes unwell, and consider a back-up plan.
 If you don’t have friends or family who can help you, there are local community groups who may be able to help.
 If you can’t access a local community group, you can contact your local authority for advice – contact details for each local authority are included in the letter from the Chief Medical Officer for Wales.

-What is the advice for informal carers who provide care for someone who is extremely vulnerable?
+Advice for informal carers who provide care for someone who is extremely vulnerable

 If you are caring for someone who is extremely vulnerable, there are some simple steps that you can take to protect them and reduce their risk of being exposed to coronavirus: